anthonyozerov/binomial/main.md

 Since the 1980's, the speed of light, $c$, is defined as an exact constant in meters per second---the measurements of it became so precise that bulk of the remaining uncertainity was in the imprecision in the definition of the meter, thus the meter itself was redefined in terms of $c$.

 The speed of light has been the subject of hundreds of experiments since the 1600's.
 We collated a dataset of 157 such experiments, spanning from 1676 to 1978.
-We relied on a three reports which collected many experiments to create our dataset [@birge1934velocity; @froome1971velocity; @raynaud2013determining], and added two of the final determinations [@evenson1972speed; @blaney1974measurement].
+We relied on three reports which collected many experiments to create our dataset [@birge1934velocity; @froome1971velocity; @raynaud2013determining], and added two of the final determinations [@evenson1972speed; @blaney1974measurement].
 For some experiments which are duplicated between reports, we typically pulled the data from the report which offered the most significant digits.
 Note that our resulting dataset of experiments is intended to be largely illustrative, and we will avoid drawing any strong conclusions from it.

 ### The density of the Earth

-The density of the Earth, $\rho_\oplus$, is now generally agreed to be about 5.513.
+The density of the Earth, $\rho$, is now generally agreed to be about 5.513.
 Though there is uncertainity in further digits, it is sufficiently precise when compared with historical estimates to offer another good case study.

-We have collated a dataset of 37 experiments measuring $\rho_\oplus$, spanning 1687 to 1942, from three sources [@burgess1902value; @sagitov1970current; @hughes2006mean].
+We have collated a dataset of 37 experiments measuring $\rho$, spanning 1687 to 1942, from three sources [@burgess1902value; @sagitov1970current; @hughes2006mean].

 ## Fundamental particles